zivid/zivid-ros/README.md

 ## Sample nodes

-In the `zivid_samples` package we have added example nodes in C++ and Python that demonstrate how to use the Zivid ROS driver.
-These nodes can be used as a starting point for your project.
+In the `zivid_samples` package we have added samples in C++ and Python that demonstrate how to use the Zivid ROS driver.
+These samples can be used as a starting point for your project.

 ### Sample Capture

-This sample performs single-captures repeatedly.
-This sample shows how to configure the capture settings using [dynamic_reconfigure](https://wiki.ros.org/dynamic_reconfigure), how to subscribe to the `points` topic, and how to invoke the `capture` service.
+This sample performs single 3D captures repeatedly.
+This sample shows how to [configure](#configuration) the capture settings, how to subscribe to the `points` topic, and how to invoke the `capture` service.

 **C++**  [(Source code)](./zivid_samples/src/sample_capture.cpp)